Everything You Need To Know About Henley Royal Regatta

 Stewards’ Enclosure

 The Stewards’ Enclosure is only for registered members and their guests.
 This exclusive venue is situated on the Berkshire side of the River Thames and is perfectly positioned with a view of the finish line.
-There are two Grandstands where you can watch the racing as well as enjoy glorious sweeping views of the Regatta Course.
+There are two grandstands where you can watch the racing and enjoy glorious sweeping views of the Regatta Course.

 As a member, you’ll be able to indulge yourself in one of their exclusive eateries, meet up with friends in one of the lively bars, and even be inspired by a visit to the Art Gallery tent.
 If you’re lucky enough to be a member or a guest of a member, the Stewards’ Enclosure has a dress code you need to adhere to.
 Here are the dress code requirements: